-Given an $\cS$-enriched $C$-colored operad $\P$, one can then consider $\P$ as either an object of $\Op_C(\SS)$ or an object of $\Op(\cS)$.
-As emphasized above, we are mostly concentrated in the latter case.
-Therefore, by \textbf{Quillen cohomology of} $\P$ we will mean the Quillen cohomology of $\P$ when regarded as an object of $\Op(\mathcal{S})$.
-On other hand, by \textbf{reduced Quillen cohomology of} $\P$ we will mean the Quillen cohomology of $\P$ when regarded as an object of $\Op_C(\mathcal{S})$.
+Given an $\cS$-enriched $C$-colored operad $\P$, one can consider it either as an object of $\Op_C(\SS)$ or as an object of $\Op(\cS)$.
+As mentioned, our main focus is on the latter case.
+Therefore, we will refer to the Quillen cohomology of $\P\in\Op(\mathcal{S})$ as its \textbf{(proper) Quillen cohomology}.
+In contrast, the corresponding cohomology of $\P\in\Op_C(\mathcal{S})$ is referred to as its \textbf{reduced Quillen cohomology}.
 Some attention was given in the literature to the reduced Quillen cohomology of operads.
 For instance, in the context of dg operads, this was studied by Loday-Merkulov-Vallette \cite{Loday, Vallette}, (in which the resultant is described in terms of derivations, similarly as in Example \ref{e:Qopealg1}).
-On the other hand, the problems of formulating Quillen cohomology of operads and investigating its applications, which are essentially more valuable, have not yet been considered so far.
+On the other hand, the problems of formulating Quillen cohomology of operads and investigating its applications have not yet been considered so far.

 It has been widely acknowledged that Quillen cohomology theory keeps a key role in the study of \textbf{deformation theory} and \textbf{obstruction theory}.
-Let us discuss on these in what below.
+Let us discuss these in what follows.